Email us via info@visitbwindi.com

 You can arrange a tour to Lake Bunyonyi Island in Kabale the known Switzerland of Africa.
 Find this beautiful lake filled with several islands in a few kilometers from the gorilla trekking park.
 The lake can occupy your day with water activities, birding, cultural tours and leisure relaxation under the fresh water winds of the lake and the twenty nine punishment islands for virgin girls.
 While here it’s very easy to drive back to Kampala or connect to Rwanda Kigali for a city tour before leaving for your home flight.

-About Bwindi
+About Bwindi Impenetrable Forest, Uganda

 Learn more about how the wildlife, history & human geography of Bwindi Impenetrable National Park.

-How to get to Bwindi
+How to Get to Bwindi

 Learn more about tour operators, overland travel & flights for trips to Bwindi Impenetrable National Park